trek-view/basecamp/_posts/2020-02-21-create-your-own-little-planet-from-360-degree-photo.md

 Finally, make sure the offset lines up with the middle of your little planet.

-You can now save the image to share with the world.
+You can now save ("Export" option in GIMP) the image to share with the world.

 ### Step 4: Share your creations with us